cs481-ekh/s22-truth-tables/docs/index.md

-Interactive Truth Tables
+#Interactive Truth Tables

+## Members:
+ - Josh Gandalfo
+ - Trevor Smith
+ - Kyle Worley
+ - Berto Cisneros
-Josh Gandalfo, Trevor Smith, Kyle Worley, Berto Cisneros, Zach Sherwood
+ - Zach Sherwood

-Abstract
+##Abstract

 Instructors and students working with truth tables are often subjected to creating tables that all have a similar structure and contain the same or similar contents.
 This process can be repetitive, tedious, and unnecessary, so